Pink Elephant: How God Speaks Through Conviction

 Why God Calls His People to Remember What He Said

 This is why God constantly calls His people to remember.
 To treasure what He says.
-His words are not disposable.
-They are eternal.
-When God speaks, whether through Scripture or a Spirit-breathed impression, it's not casual.
-It's holy.
+His words are eternal, and when God speaks, whether through Scripture or a Spirit-breathed impression, He speaks with weight.
+It's holy ground.

 But you can't remember what you never received.
 And you can't receive what you weren't paying attention to.